 We shall not explain the more interesting aspects of \emph{why} the action \eqref{equ:Horava_action} was introduced in the first place.
 At this level, it suffices to say that it possesses different numbers of spatial and time derivatives, making it space-time anisotropic and power-counting renormalizable.
-By the previous work on this section we need not check that the constraints associated to the action of $\DD$ and $\mathcal{C}$ (the ``diffeomorphism" and ``conformal" constraints) propagate, have the right transformation properties, or any of a multitude of laborious computations; if the system is consistent, we have designed a well-defined gauge system, in every possible meaning.
+By the previous work on this section we need not check that the constraints associated to the action of $\DD$ and $\mathcal{C}$ (the ``diffeomorphism" and ``conformal" constraints) propagate, have the right transformation properties, or any of a multitude of laborious computations; if the system is consistent, we have designed a well-defined gauge system, in every possible sense.
 Thus all that is required for conformal invariance is to impose equations \eqref{conformal connection 1} and \eqref{conformal connection 2} for our fixed connection form.
-The remaining constraint, the equation of motion for $N$, cannot be taken as the expected: \be \frac{2}{\kappa^2}K_{TT}^{ab}K^{TT}_{ab}-\frac{\kappa^2}{w^4}C^{ab}C_{ab}=0 \ee where $NK_{TT}=\dot g_{TT}$ and \be \dot g^{TT}_{ab}=(\dot g_{ab}+(\omega_{\DD}[\dot g])_{(a;b)}+\omega_{\mathcal{P}}[\dot g]g_{ab})\ee are the traverse traceless metric velocities.
-In principle, since our framework is essentially Lagrangian, taking $g,\dot g$ as the fundamental variables (as opposed to $g,K$) , we should perform the BSW-type of variation.
-In other words, we should vary and solve for the lapse functional first and then input this back into \eqref{conformal connection 1} and \eqref{conformal connection 2}.
-However, as a quick calculation will show, the solution for $N$ under free variation does not lie in the lapse potential class, just as it doesn't in the BSW formalism, and thus we cannot apply the connection formalism.
-One could in principle take the constrained variation for $N$ being constrained to be a lapse potential with conformal weight $3/2$ , unfortunately in its full generality this is not an easy condition to impose.
-We will soon pursue an explicit example below.
+The remaining constraint, the scalar constraint of theory \eqref{equ:Horava_action} is of the form: \be \frac{2}{\kappa^2}K_{TT}^{ab}K^{TT}_{ab}-\frac{\kappa^2}{w^4}C^{ab}C_{ab}=0 \ee where $NK_{TT}=\dot g_{TT}$ and \be \dot g^{TT}_{ab}=(\dot g_{ab}+(\omega_{\DD}[\dot g])_{(a;b)}+\omega_{\mathcal{P}}[\dot g]g_{ab})\ee are the traverse traceless metric velocities.

-For now let us forget these incongruencies and proceed to count the degrees of freedom of the potentially emergent conformally invariant system we expect to obtain (if the action is consistent).
+Let us proceed to count the degrees of freedom of the conformally invariant system we expect to obtain (if the action is consistent).